CPR Myths Busted: What You Need to Know to Save Lives

 - 2 min read

 When it comes to life-saving skills like CPR (Cardiopulmonary Resuscitation), misinformation can be more dangerous than doing nothing at all.
-TV shows, movies, and outdated advice have shaped how many people think CPR works—and unfortunately, a lot of that information is just plain wrong.
+TV shows, movies, and outdated advice have shaped how many people think CPR works—and unfortunately, much of that information is simply wrong.

 Myth #1: “CPR Will Always Restart the Heart”